Search results for "Psychiatric interview"

 Abstract Background Mood disorders (MD) are disabling conditions throughout the world associated with significant psychosocial impairment.
 Affective temperaments, as well as hopelessness, may play a significant role in the pathophysiology of MD.
 The present study was designed to characterize patients with MD for their prevalent affective temperament and level of hopelessness.
 Methods Five hundred fifty-nine (253 men and 306 women) consecutive adult inpatients were assessed using the Temperament Evaluation of Memphis, Pisa, Paris and San Diego-Autoquestionnaire version (TEMPS-A), the Gotland Scale for Male Depression (GSMD), the Beck Hopelessness Scale (BHS) and the Mini International Neurop…

-Introduction Tobacco dependence is the most common substance use disorder in people with mental illness.
-Smoking and depression are firmly associated and both represent major health problems.
-Aim The aim of the study was to assess association between smoking status and 12-months depression in representative sample of the general Latvian population.
-Methods The study was a part of health monitoring survey, a collaborative project between Baltic States and Finland, which monitors health related behaviours; the questionnaire included structured interview and depressive module of the Mini International Neuropsychiatric Interview.
-Descriptive statistics and binary regression model were applied. …
+Background Depression is highly prevalent and disabling mental disorder, less than one third of all cases receive any treatment, suggesting a remarkable level on unmet needs.
+Aim The aim of the study was to assess differences in health care utilization among people with depression and those with no symptoms in representative sample of the general Latvian population.
+Methods The study was a part of the FINBALT health monitoring survey in 2012, a collaborative project between Baltic States and Finland, which monitors health related behaviours; the questionnaire included depression module of the Mini International Neuropsychiatric Interview (MINI).
+A total of 3003 15-64 years old persons were …

 Cultural adaptation of the Smiling is Fun program for the treatment of depression in the Ecuadorian public health care system: A study protocol for a…